Twin Falls prepares to host Canyon Rim Classic

-TWIN FALLS, Idaho (KMVT/KSVT) Major changes are coming to the largest soccer tournament in the Magic Valley.
+Major changes are coming to the largest soccer tournament in the Magic Valley.

 There will be two venues, Canyon Ridge High School and Sunway Soccer Complex.